pierce52/alx-low_level_programming-1/README.md

-This repository contains solutions to low level
+This contains solutions to Debugging task